 Patricia Garcia has been part of the counseling discipline since 2015.
 She is the Honors Program counselor at COC.
 Her area of expertise is UC admissions and her passion for helping re-entry students comes from her personal college experience.
 She was a non-traditional student, and re-entry student who attended LA Pierce College and transferred to UCLA.
 She understands the challenges re-entry students face, having to work full time and attending college part time.
 She believes that no one can tell a student how high they can achieve, as students are the ones that determine how high their goals can be.
 She is passionate about teaching Counseling 150 and Counseling 100 among others, she believes that non traditional students and re-entry students enrich our academic communities.

 This is a wonderful class to begin your college experience and to help guide you in the right direction towards educational success.

+- "Wow this one will surely bring me to tears.
 I have found this class to be amazing.
-It has pulled out of me so much that I didn’t even know was in me.
+It has pulled out of me so much that I didn't even know was in me.
 I have learned so much, such as planning, organizing, study strategies that have helped me tremendously this semester.
-I have gone from a C on most tests to A’s.
+I have gone from a C on most tests to As.
 My concentration level is way up; my stress level is way down.
 The anxiety I had at the beginning is gone.
 I love the students, the interaction with them and the differences and similarities with them are so important in an online class.
 The information we received in this class (if they were all paying attention) is so valuable to carry us through our lifetime.
-I love learning new things especially when it is a class not specific to a subject but to a life.
-Counseling 100 Student
+I love learning new things especially when it is a class not specific to a subject but to a life."

-More testimonials can be found on visit her personal website
+More testimonials can be found on Connie's personal website.

 Other Counseling Courses to consider: